apache/druid/docs/content/Configuration.md

 ### Database Connector Module

 These properties specify the jdbc connection and other configuration around the database.
 The only processes that connect to the DB with these properties are the [Coordinator](Coordinator.html) and [Indexing service](Indexing-service.html).
-This is tested on MySQL.
+This is tested on metadata storage.

 |Property|Description|Default|
 |--------|-----------|-------|